misiektoja/spotify_monitor/docs/configuration.md

 spotify_monitor --generate-config spotify_monitor.conf
 ```

-> **IMPORTANT**: On **Windows PowerShell**, using redirection (`>`) can cause the file to be encoded in UTF-16, which will lead to "null bytes" errors when running the tool.
-It is highly recommended to provide the filename directly as an argument to `--generate-config` to ensure UTF-8 encoding.
+> **Windows PowerShell:** Pass the filename directly to `--generate-config`.
+PowerShell redirection can write UTF-16, which Spotify Monitor rejects with a "null bytes" error.

 When you provide a filename, Spotify Monitor checks that the new configuration can be loaded then saves it as UTF-8.
 If the file already exists, Spotify Monitor creates a timestamped backup before replacing it.

-Edit the `spotify_monitor.conf` file and change any desired configuration options (detailed comments are provided for each).
+Open `spotify_monitor.conf` in a text editor and change the settings you need.
+The file contains a short explanation above each setting.

-Settings are applied in this order from lowest to highest priority:
+If the same setting appears in more than one place, the item later in this list wins:

 1. Built-in defaults
 2. The discovered or explicitly selected configuration file
 3. Secret environment variables
-4. Values from the selected dotenv file
+4. Values from the selected `.env` file
 5. Command-line options

-The dotenv layer applies only to supported secret keys such as `SP_DC_COOKIE`, `SMTP_PASSWORD` and `WEBHOOK_URL`.
-A positional target overrides `TARGET_USER_URI_ID`.
-Use `--config-file PATH` and `--env-file PATH` to make both selected files explicit.
-See [Storing Secrets](#storing-secrets) for dotenv discovery and supported keys.
+The `.env` layer applies only to supported private keys such as `SP_DC_COOKIE`, `SMTP_PASSWORD` and `WEBHOOK_URL`.
+A target written directly after the command overrides `TARGET_USER_URI_ID`.
+Use `--config-file PATH` and `--env-file PATH` if you do not want automatic file discovery.
+See [Storing Secrets](#storing-secrets) for the search rules and supported keys.

 You may set `TARGET_USER_URI_ID` to a raw user ID, Spotify user URI or profile URL.
 A positional command-line target takes precedence over this configured value.
 With a configured target you can start monitoring with: